Image: Detail of painting by Youssef Abdelke created for the front cover of the first issue of Banipal magazine, February 1998

 Click to go to Banipal Magazine

-the 2017 Saif Ghobash Banipal Prize Lecture on
+The 2017 Saif Ghobash Banipal Prize Lecture was given by

 Tayeb Salih's Season of Migration to the North:

 'The most important Arabic novel

 Click here to watch the video of the Lecture